Photospheric Imprints of Coronal Electric Currents, I. Magnetic Structure Near Polarity Inversion Lines: Conclusions: Discussion Future Work

+In addition, methods to incorporate information about coronal currents inferred from $\bvec^>(x,y,0)$ into coronal field extrapolations (like NLFFF fields) should be investigated.
+Because the observed photospheric field contains substantial uncertainties and is not force-free, observed values of $\bvec(x,y,0)$ have sometimes been altered (``preprocessed,'' e.g., \citealt{Wiegelmann2006}) prior to extrapolation.
+Perhaps any modifications of the observed field prior to NLFFF extrapolation could be optimized to preserve agreement between modeled and observed $\bvec^>(x,y,0)$.

-\acknowledgments{{\bf Acknowledgments:} This work was developed in part through extensive discussions between the author and Pete Schuck and Mark Linton prior to and just after the publication of Schuck et al. 2022.
-The intention is to add them as co-authors on this manuscript once they have reviewed and edited it.
-We thank Prof. Michael Wheatland for helpful comments on an earlier draft of this manuscript.
-We thank the US taxpayers for providing the funding that made this research possible, and gratefully acknowledge support from NASA LWS 80NSSC19K0072, from NASA and NSF through their funding of the Coronal Global Evolutionary Model (CGEM) project (http://cgem.ssl.berkeley.edu/) to UC Berkeley through NSF award AGS1321474 and through NASA's one-year extension project, ``ECGEM,'' through award 80NSSC19K0622.
+\acknowledgments{{\bf Acknowledgments:} We thank Prof. Michael Wheatland for helpful comments on an earlier draft of this manuscript.
+We thank the US taxpayers for providing the funding that made this research possible, and gratefully acknowledge support from NASA LWS 80NSSC19K0072, NASA HSR 80NSSC23K0092, NSF AGS 2302697, from joint NASA-NSF funding of the Coronal Global Evolutionary Model (CGEM) project (http://cgem.ssl.berkeley.edu/) to UC Berkeley through NSF award AGS1321474 and through NASA's one-year extension project, ``ECGEM,'' through award 80NSSC19K0622.
+MGL was supported by the Office of Naval Research and by the NASA Living with a Star program under the FST topic ``Towards a Quantitative Description of the Magnetic Origins of the Corona and Inner Heliosphere,'' via Inter Agency Agreement NNH23OB19A to NRL.
 NASA's SDO satellite and the HMI instrument were joint efforts by many teams and individuals, whose efforts to produce the HMI magnetograms that we analyzed here are greatly appreciated.
 Hinode is a Japanese mission developed and launched by ISAS/JAXA, collaborating with NAOJ as a domestic partner, and NASA and STFC (UK) as international partners.
 Scientific operation of the Hinode mission is conducted by the Hinode science team organized at ISAS/JAXA.
 This team mainly consists of scientists from institutes in the partner countries.
 Support for the post-launch operation is provided by JAXA and NAOJ (Japan), STFC (UK), NASA (USA), ESA, and NSC (Norway).} Last but not least, BTW acknowledges generous support from the Fundaci\'on Jes\'us Serra, which supported a visit to the IAC-Tenerife during which a portion of this work was completed.